NIFTy-PPL/NIFTy/docs/source/code.rst

 failure.

-Sensible stopping criteria can vary significantly with the problem being solved; NIFTy provides one concrete sub-class of :class:`IterationController` called :class:`GradientNormController`, which should be appropriate in many circumstances, but users have complete freedom to implement custom :class:`IterationController` sub-classes for their specific applications.
+Sensible stopping criteria can vary significantly with the problem being solved; NIFTy provides a concrete sub-class of :class:`IterationController` called :class:`GradientNormController`, which should be appropriate in many circumstances.
+A full list of the available :class:`IterationController` s in NIFTy can be found below, but users have complete freedom to implement custom :class:`IterationController` sub-classes for their specific applications.

 Minimization algorithms
 -----------------------